oarepo/oarepo-oai-pmh-harvester/README.md

   OAREPO_OAI_PROVIDERS environment variable.

 Options:
-  -p, --provider TEXT           Code name of provider, defined in invenio.cfg -s, --synchronizer TEXT       Code name of OAI-PMH setup, defined in
+  -p, --provider TEXT             Code name of provider, defined in
                                   invenio.cfg

+  -s, --synchronizer TEXT         Code name of OAI-PMH setup, defined in
+                                  invenio.cfg

-  --break / --no-break          Break on error, if true program is terminated
+  --break / --no-break            Break on error, if true program is
-                                when record cause error
+                                  terminated when record cause error

   -o, --start_oai TEXT            OAI identifier from where synchronization
                                   begin

   -i, --start_id INTEGER          The serial number from which the
                                   synchronization starts.
-This is useful if for some reason the previous synchronization was
+This is useful if
+                                  for some reason the previous synchronization
-                                interrupted at some point.
+                                  was interrupted at some point.

   -a, --oai TEXT                  OAI identifier that will be fetched and
                                   synchronized.
 The field is repeatable.
+If
-If this option is used, the provider and synchronizer must be specified and star_id or start_oai must not be used
+                                  this option is used, the provider and synchronizer must be specified and star_id
+                                  or start_oai must not be used

   --overwrite / --no-overwrite    Overwriter record with the same timestamp.
                                   Default option is false

+  -x, --index TEXT                Name of Elasticsearch index --bulk / --no-bulk              Specifies whether a bulk request
+                                  (ListRecords) is called or a request is called individually (GetRecord).
+Bulk
+                                  processing is suitable for synchronizing the
+                                  entire set, and contrary for individual
+                                  records.Option is working only for -a/--oai
+                                  option, otherwise bulk is set in config file

+  --only-fetch / --no-only-fetch  Only fetch option fetch documents from
+                                  source and parse into json a the json store in ES index.
+It is suitable summury for creating new rules

   --help                          Show this message and exit.

 ```